perepicornell/buckets-splitwise/README.md

 ### What if an expense is modified in Splitwise?

-Still to be developed, but what's going to happen is:

-The script is going to update all the transactions in your Buckets according to the latest data obtained from Splitwise, therefore, the changes will be reflected.
+The script updates all the transactions in your Buckets according to the latest data obtained from Splitwise, therefore, the changes will be reflected.
-But that only works if the modified expense is newer than the last expense retrieved, according to ExpensesDaysAgo and ExpensesLimit settings.

 If an expense that is older than that or that will not be retrieved because of the limit is modified, the you need to locate it in Buckets and modify it manually.

-# Potential problems or doubts

 ### The synchronization is importing an expense under a certain category (bucket), then I change it, but next time I run the script it changes back